openwisp/openwisp-docs/tutorials/hotspot.rst

 .. image:: ../images/demo/signup.png
   :target: ../_images/signup.png

-The screenshot above shows the sign up page of the OpenWISP Demo.

-Select the free plan, then insert dummy data
+To sign up for the *WiFi hotspot demo*, select the free plan and enter dummy data (this data is deleted every day).
-(remember this data is deleted every day), but we recommend inserting a real email address so you can test the features which require receiving emails (eg: email confirmation, reset password, wifi session started notification).
+However, it is recommended that you enter a real email address so that you can test features that require receiving emails, such as email confirmation, password reset, and the "WiFi session started" notification.

 .. note::
   The sign up process uses the